Reading list Switch to dark mode

 Step 5:

-Add the Scroll Controller parameter now to the CustomFab widget’s function. so that we may hear the widget’s scroll events.
+Add the Scroll Controller parameter to the CustomFab widget function to listen to widget scroll events.

 Add a callback to this scroll controller in the widget’s initState method.